ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

 1. ✅ **Property-Based Queries**: Now supports finding by related entity properties (e.g., `FindByCustomerNameAsync`)
 2. ✅ **JOIN Queries**: Generates methods that use JOINs to filter by related entity properties
-3. ✅ **Aggregates**: Generates SUM, AVG, MIN, MAX methods (GROUP BY aggregations still planned)
+3. ✅ **Aggregates**: Generates SUM, AVG, MIN, MAX methods for single entities
+4. ✅ **GROUP BY Aggregations**: Generates COUNT, SUM, AVG, MIN, MAX methods grouped by parent entity (returns Dictionary)
-4. **No Complex Filters**: Does not support date ranges, amount filters, or subquery-based filters
+5. ✅ **Advanced Filters**: Generates date range filters, amount/quantity filters, and subquery-based filters
 5. **No Pagination**: Generated methods do not support pagination parameters
 6. **Fixed Sorting**: Sorting is fixed (by primary key column name) and not configurable
 7. **Single Relationship Only**: Does not support queries across multiple relationships